The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Properties of nested commutators

 A version of the following operation is used implicitly in Prener's PhD thesis \cite{prener}.
-We discovered its properties inspired by an analogy with the composition $(-)\circ\eta$ in homotopy groups (see Remark \ref{r:h_homotopy} below). \begin{theorem} Let $G$ be a quotient group of a right-angled Coxeter group $\RC_\K$, i.e. $G=\RC_\K/H$ for a normal subgroup $H\subset\RC_\K$.
+We discovered its properties inspired by an analogy with the composition product in homotopy groups (see Remark \ref{r:h_homotopy} below). \begin{theorem} Let $G$ be a group generated by elements $g_1,\dots,g_m$ such that $g_i^2=1$ for all $i=1,\dots,m$.
 For $k\geq 2$ consider the map